FarronF/limerick-council-meetings/meetings/2017/01/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 15th December 2016.md

 extended their good wishes to Inspector Luke Conlon.
 It was confirmed that Superintendent

-Duane would be invited to the January Meeting.---
+Duane would be invited to the January Meeting.
+---
 6

 With the Cathaoirleach’s permission, sympathy was extended to the following on their recent